gitter-badger/luda/site/html/_utilities/alignment.md

 ---
 title: Alignment
-description: Use alignment utilities to change the vertical alignment of elements.
+description: Use alignment utilities to change vertical alignment of elements.
 ---

-## Usage
+## Introduction

+Alignment utilities are classes for changing the value of the `vertical-align` property.
+The `vertical-align` property sets vertical alignment of an inline or table-cell box, if you're not familiar with this property, please read [this tutorial](https://developer.mozilla.org/en-US/docs/Web/CSS/vertical-align) at first.

-The alignment utility classes include `.va-top`, `.va-middle`, `.va-bottom`, `.va-baseline`, `.va-text-top` and `.va-text-bottom`, see how they affect inline or inline block elements in the below example.
+Availiable classes include `.va-top`, `.va-middle`, `.va-bottom`, `.va-baseline`, `.va-text-top` and `.va-text-bottom`.
+Let's see how they affect alignment of elements in the below example.

 {% capture alignment %}
 <span class="va-top">top</span>